 Justice Department reaches settlement with New York for reforms related to Cuomo accusations

-NEW YORK - In the aftermath of the sexual assault charges that led to the downfall of former Gov. Andrew Cuomo, the Justice Department announced Friday that it reached a settlement with the state of New York for a series of reforms to protect women from sexually hostile work environments.
+NEW YORK - The Justice Department has reached a settlement with the state of New York for a series of reforms to protect women from sexually hostile work environments.

-The department said at least 13 state employees were victims of unwelcome conduct.
-Previous disclosures listed 11 women, but not all were state employees, including several Cuomo met at public events.
+The settlement stems from the sexual misconduct allegations that ultimately led to the downfall of former Gov. Andrew Cuomo.

-"These things happened.
-These things happened to me and other women.
-And then a huge bureaucracy tried to bury us for telling the truth.
-Never again will I ever let anyone or any system harm me and other women that way," Cuomo accuser Linsay Boylan wrote on X.
+When Cuomo was forced out of office in a sexual harassment scandal, there were 11 women pointing fingers at him, some of who were not even state employees.
+Now, the Department of Justice says that was the tip of the iceberg.
+According to the DOJ, at least 13 state employees said they were victims of unwelcome conduct or were given preferential treatment because of their looks.

 Gov. Kathy Hochul said when she took office she took immediate steps to ensure a safe work environment.